tlevine/www.thomaslevine.com/README.md

     nanoc validate-css
     nanoc validate-links

-## Branches
+## Development

 ### Composing
 `master` should always have a presentable website state, including `created_at` dates.
 This way, the site can be recompiled automatically every day, and queued posts can be added automatically.

-Develop new posts in other branches.
+Developing on master is okay as long as articles in progress are not given a `kind` `article` and a `created_at` date.

 There are a few helpful scripts for reviewing the various queued posts.
 Run `./non-articles.sh` to find files named `content/!/*/index.md`